-While acials can do wonders to rejuvenate and freshen up the skin, the results are not permanent, and will need to be repeated in order to get the best results.
+While acials can do wonders to rejuvenate and freshen up the skin, the results are not permanent and will need to be repeated to get the best results.
 The number of treatments required and at what intervals will depend on the type of facial you’re going to have, and the quality of your skin.

 What are the Potential Side Effects?

 Side effects of facials are not usually serious or long-lasting but should be taken into account before treatment commences.
 All patients that decide to have facial treatments should speak with their licensed beauty professional about the process.
 Your licensed beauty professional will be able to inform you about the potential side effects that you can expect to experience, taking into account your medical background, skin type, allergy profile, and various other factors unique to your situation.